gsiegel14/ATLAS-EPIC/epic_fhir_production_unified/README.md

 - FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
 - Epic® is a registered trademark of Epic Systems Corporation.
 - Palantir Foundry® is a registered trademark of Palantir Technologies Inc.
+## Update (May 22, 2023)

+Enhanced EPIC FHIR integration pipeline with improved performance and configuration options.